IsraelCohen54/Intro-to-Machine-learning/README.md

 ex2: KNN, Perceptron, and Passive Aggressive (PA)

-ex3: train neural network on the dataset “Fashion-MNIST” and classify it to 10 classes
+ex3: Train neural network on the dataset “Fashion-MNIST” and classify it to 10 classes

-ex4: implementation, training and evaluateing neural network using PyTorch package
+ex4: Implementation, training and evaluateing neural network using PyTorch package

 ex5: CNN multi-classification